slyval/guidelines/SAP Commerce/Commerce Conventions.md

 #### Naming  Conventions
 - All extension names must:
 	- Only contain alphanumeric characters
-	- Only contain lowercase letters
+	- Only contain lowercase characters
 	> Example: customordermanagementservices

 - An addon must have the suffix ***addon***